Does Stripe Rust Follow the "Puccinia Pathway" to Manitoba?

 What about stem or leaf rusts?

-Like stripe rust, leaf and stem rusts overwinters in the United States and are blown into Manitoba by winds.
+Like stripe rust, leaf and stem rusts overwinters in the United States and are blown into Manitoba by southerly winds.
 In the past, leaf rust in wheat has been more common in Manitoba than stem rust.

 Sources